 Position documentation and advertisement

-6. No more than [60 days] after the close of the ordinary Meeting of the Parties referred to in paragraph 1, the Chairperson shall prepare a draft advertisement for the position of Executive Secretary, based on the template in Annex.
+6. No more than [60 days] after the close of the ordinary Meeting of the Parties referred to in paragraph 1, the SIOFA Chairperson shall prepare a draft advertisement for the position of Executive Secretary, based on the template in Annex.
 The draft advertisement shall be guided by the following selection criteria:

-(a) Demonstrated management knowledge and skills through relevant experience in national, regional or international organisations;
+(a) Demonstrated high level leadership and management skills and experience in

-(b) Knowledge or experience of fisheries management;
+i. provision of strategic and operational advice;

-(c) Knowledge or experience of the functions and operations of intergovernmental organisations at the regional or international level;
+ii. preparation of reports, financial budgets and management of expenditures;

-(d) Knowledge or experience of such areas as:
+iii. oversight and management of compliance, data management, science functions and information technology;

-i. preparation of reports, financial budgets and management of expenditures;
+iv.
+Organisation of international meetings and provision of secretariat support for international meetings and committees, including preparation of meeting papers and reports;

-ii. provision of secretariat support for international meetings;
+v. human resource management, including selection and supervision of administrative and professional staff.

-iii. oversight and management of information technology;
+(b) demonstrated relevant experience or detailed knowledge in functions, operations and management of national, regional or international organisations;

-iv. human resource management.
+(c) Knowledge or experience of fisheries management;

-(e) Demonstrated ability to communicate and work constructively and effectively in a multicultural environment with delegates from a wide range of countries, including managers, scientists and technical experts;
+(d) Demonstrated ability to communicate and work constructively and effectively in a multicultural environment with delegates from a wide range of countries, including managers, scientists and technical experts;

-(f) Fluent in spoken and written English.
+(e) Fluent in spoken and written English.
 Knowledge of other languages of SIOFA CCPs, in particular French, would be an asset.

-(g) University degree or the equivalent, with a preference given to an advanced degree (Master or PhD) or equivalent in a field related to SIOFA’s activities.
+(f) University degree or the equivalent, with a preference given to an advanced degree (Master or PhD) or equivalent in a field related to SIOFA’s activities.

-7. The Chairperson shall circulate the advertisement to Contracting Parties and Participating Fishing Entities for review and instruct the Secretariat to post the position description as adopted on the SIOFA website, setting the deadline for receiving applications at [90 days] following the initial posting.
+7. The SIOFA Chairperson shall circulate the advertisement to Contracting Parties and Participating Fishing Entities for review and instruct the Secretariat to post the position description as adopted on the SIOFA website, setting the deadline for receiving applications at [90 days] following the initial posting.
 The agreed vacancy advertisement shall include relevant information regarding the vacancy and the application process, including a copy of this recruitment procedure.

 8. Contracting Parties and Participating Fishing Entities shall endeavour to circulate the advertisement more widely and post the position description and relevant information on their own websites.
 The Secretariat shall also arrange for the position description and other relevant information to be posted in national and international publications and websites, including the FAO and RFMO websites.